-We all know the importance of a good night’s sleep, but how much and what kind of sleep should you be aiming for?
+We all know the importance of a good night’s sleep, but how much and what kind of sleep should you be aiming for sleep quality or quantity?

-It should come as no surprise to hear that, in order to optimise your sleep health in the most effective way, you need to strike the right balance between how well and how long you sleep.
+It should come as no surprise to hear that, in order to optimise your sleep health in the most effective way, you need to strike the right balance between how well (sleep quality) and how long you sleep (sleep quantity).

 We’re all familiar with the widespread advice that we should be getting eight hours of sleep a night as best practice for a well-rested, healthy body and mind.
 This is certainly a good starting point, but the science of sleep goes deeper.
 More and more professionals are considering our sleep quality to be of equal importance – if not more important – then the amount of time we actually spend sleeping.
 Sleep quality may be the best indicator of our overall health, mood and satisfaction.